Black-owned hospice seeks to bring greater ease in dying to Black families

 This year, on the day after Thanksgiving, Willie Murphy died.
 And the same hospice nurse was at the Murphy home within minutes.
 She'd already stopped by that morning to check on him and returned as soon as Mary called and told her he wasn't breathing.

-Mason is Black, like Murphy, and says in her view, there's nothing fundamental keeping Black patients from using hospice except learning what the service can offer and that it's basically free to patients — paid for by Medicare, Medicaid and most private health plans.
+Mason, like Murphy, is Black and says that in her view, there's nothing fundamental keeping Black patients from using hospice except learning what the service can offer and that it's basically free to patients — paid for by Medicare, Medicaid and most private health plans.

 As Mason has helped launch this new hospice agency, she's begun using new language, calling hospice more than a Medicare benefit.
 She describes it as an entitlement.